 2 of 3

 Humans are a migratory species.
 We are all descendants of migrants.
 Migration has played a major role in shaping modern society.
 As for me, my ancestors were all migrants, whether domestic or international.
-Hundreds and thousands of people migrate around the world for various reasons: better education, jobs, political, environmental, cultural and many other factors cause people to migrate.
+Hundreds and thousands of people migrate around the world for various reasons: better education, jobs, political challenges, environmental issues, cultural and many other factors cause people to migrate.